moderndive/moderndive/vignettes/paper.md

 \caption{Visualization of parallel slopes model.}\label{fig:parallel-slopes-model}
 \end{figure}

 At this point however, students will inevitably ask a sixth question: "When would you ever use a parallel slopes model?"
+We'll discuss an answer to this later in the paper.

 ## Why should you use the `moderndive` package?

-To recap this introduction, we believe that that the following functions included in the `moderndive` package:
+To recap this introduction, we believe that that the following functions included in the `moderndive` package

 1. `get_regression_table()`
 1. `get_regression_points()`
 1. `get_regression_summaries()`
 1. `geom_parallel_slopes()`

-are effective pedagogical tools that can help address the above six common student comments and questions relating to introductory linear regression performed in R:
+are effective pedagogical tools that can help address and build intuition for students to think further about the above six common student comments and questions relating to introductory linear regression performed in R:

 1. "Wow!
 Look at those p-value stars!
 Stars are good, so I should try to get many stars, right?"
 1. "How do extract the values in the regression table?"